jsoverson/hackium/README.md

 ```bash
 $ npm install -g hackium
 ```

+> NOTE: NodeJS version 12.x or higher is required in order for you to be able to use Hackium.
+>
+> Using NodeJS version 10.x you'll be able to use the `hackium init ...` functionality of the CLI,
+> but you won't able to run Hackium and its REPL.

 You can install Hackium locally but every install downloads an additional Chromium installation so local installs should be avoided unless necessary.